saleor/app-sdk/docs/saleor-webhook.md

 import { SaleorAsyncWebhook } from "@saleor/app-sdk/handlers/next";

 /**
- * To be type safe, define payload from API.
-This should be imported from generated graphQL code */ type OrderPayload = {
+ * To be type-safe, define payload from API.
+This should be imported from generated GraphQL code */ type OrderPayload = {
   id: string;